 We have previously issued numerous series of bonds that were, or that are, secured under resolutions other than the Issue I General Resolution to fund education loans under the MEFA Loan Program.
 In addition, we may issue additional separately secured series of bonds for this purpose in the future.
 MEFA Loans that were originated, or that in the future may be originated, from funds that we obtain from the issuance of such separately secured series of bonds may have terms and conditions that are different from the terms and conditions of Issue I Loans.
-See "THE MEFA LOAN PROGRAM" and "RISK FACTORS - Redemption of Bonds" and "- Composition and Characteristics of the Issue I Portfolio May Change."
+See "PLAN OF FINANCING," "THE MEFA LOAN PROGRAM" and "RISK FACTORS - Redemption of Bonds" and "- Composition and Characteristics of the Issue I Portfolio May Change."

-The description of the current MEFA Loan Program included in this Official Statement does not address every type of MEFA Loan, but it does describe the types of Fixed Rate MEFA Loans that are currently expected to be originated for the 2009-2010 and 2010-2011 academic years.
-As noted herein, not all types of Fixed Rate MEFA Loans are expected to become Issue I Loans.
-Certain additional information included in this Official Statement concerning MEFA Loans, other than Issue I Loans, is included for general reference purposes only and is not intended to suggest that the performance of Issue I Loans will be similar to that of other MEFA Loans.
-Capitalized terms used herein to identify certain components of the MEFA Loan Program and the MEFA Loans financed thereunder, and not otherwise defined, are defined in "APPENDIX B - DEFINITIONS OF CERTAIN TERMS."
+The description of the current MEFA Loan Program included in this Official Statement does not address every type of MEFA Loan, but it does describe the types of Fixed Rate MEFA Loans that are to be refinanced as Issue I Loans in connection with the initial application of proceeds of the Offered Bonds for refunding purposes and that are currently expected to be originated for the 2010-2011 academic year.
+Certain additional information included in this Official Statement concerning MEFA Loans, other than Issue I Loans, is included for general reference purposes only and is not intended to suggest that the characteristics of Issue I Loans will be at any time similar to those that would be expected from a representative sample of all Fixed Rate MEFA Loans or of other MEFA Loans or that the performance of Issue I Loans will be similar to that of all Fixed Rate MEFA Loans or of other MEFA Loans.
+See "PLAN OF FINANCING" and "RISK FACTORS - Performance of the Issue I Loan Portfolio May Differ From Historical Fixed Rate MEFA Loan Performance."
+Capitalized terms used herein to identify certain components of the MEFA Loan Program and the MEFA Loans financed thereunder, and not otherwise defined. are defined in "APPENDIX B - DEFINITIONS OF CERTAIN TERMS."

 We regularly review the terms and conditions of the MEFA Loan Program and reserve the right to alter such terms and conditions with respect to Issue I Loans, or with respect to other MEFA Loans, at any time.
-See "SECURITY FOR THE ISSUE I BONDS AND SOURCES OF PAYMENT," "RISK
+See "SECURITY FOR THE ISSUE I BONDS AND SOURCES OF PAYMENT," "RISK FACTORS - Performance of the Issue I Loan Portfolio May Differ From Historical Fixed Rate MEFA Loan Performance," "- Composition and Characteristics of the Issue I Loan Portfolio May Change" and "- Changes in Relevant Laws" and "THE MEFA LOAN PROGRAM."